slateci/slate-catalog/README.md

 # Repository layout

-As for the [main kubernates helm repository](https://github.com/kubernetes/charts), there are two repositories: stable and incubator.
+As for the [main kubernetes helm repository](https://github.com/kubernetes/charts), there are two repositories: stable and incubator.
 Stable holds application that are fully vetted while incubator holds those that are still under development.
 Each application is a subdirectory within one of those two directories.

 Each application subdirectory must contain another subdirectory _with the same name_ which contains the helm chart sources.
 This enables future extensions in the form of including other data besides chart sources for an application, however, because helm requires a chart source directory to have a name matching the chart name nested directories with the same names are unavoidable.